Tips for Getting the Bedroom of Your Dreams

 It All Starts With the Bed

 No matter where you live one thing is consistent in all bedrooms – the bed is the focal point.
-Function, form and design come together to provide you with a comfortable place to lay your head.
+Function, form, and design come together to provide you with a comfortable place to lay your head.
 Creating the bed of your dreams is an investment, but it’s one worth making.
 A good night’s sleep can change your life for the better.

 Frame and Headboard

 The structural framework of the bed holds everything together, but it can also be a key part of the décor.
 You can choose a bed frame that virtually disappears once all the bedding is added, or one with a headboard that’s nearly as tall as the wall.
 The design possibilities are virtually endless.
-However, functionality should be the top priority.
+However, the functionality should be the top priority.

 Mattresses are all about comfort and support, which is something you want from your bed.
 You’ll be spending about a third of your life lying on your mattress, so why not make it a good one that fits your needs perfectly?
 Choosing the right type of mattress is highly subjective and may require that you spend a fair amount of time in store testing driving the options.
 Two things to focus on during your mattress testing are firmness and how it fits your body.